-Afghan official: Taliban bombing kills district police chief
+Afghan official: Taliban roadside bomb kills district chief

-KABUL, Afghanistan (AP) — An Afghan police spokesman says a roadside bombing has killed a district police chief in western Farah province.
+KABUL, Afghanistan (AP) — An Afghan police spokesman says a roadside bombing has killed the top government official of a district in western Farah province.
 The Taliban have claimed responsibility for the attack.

-The spokesman, Iqbal Baher, says that Abdul Khaliq, who ran the police force in the Khak-e-Safed district, died in the bombing near his home in the city of Farah, the provincial capital, on Tuesday.
+The spokesman, Iqbal Baher, says that Abdul Khaliq, the top official in the Khak-e-Safed district, died in the bombing near his home in the city of Farah, the provincial capital, on Tuesday.

 He says Khaliq was on his way home from a mosque earlier in the morning when the explosion took place.

-Note: This story has been corrected to show that the official killed was the head of district government, not the district police chief.